 Throughout history, humans have moved around the world.
 They built towns and villages, engaged in gathering resources, and developed societies.
-Oftentimes, groups of humans coming to a new area would meet other human groups.
+Groups of humans coming to a new area would meet other humans.
 Sometimes the two groups would trade or intermarry.
-Sometimes they would work together to achieve mutual goals.
-Other times the more forceful group or more technologically advanced group would term the others "savages" or "uncivilized" and marginalize them so they were not treated fairly.
+Sometimes they would work to achieve mutual goals.
+Other times the more forceful group or more technologically advanced group would term the others "savages" or "uncivilized".
+They would marginalize them so they were not treated fairly.

-When Columbus "discovered" the Americas in 1492 it began a period in history when many world powers began to explore the world.
+When Columbus "discovered" the Americas in 1492 it began a new period in history.
+Many world powers began to explore the world.
 As they explored, they began to claim lands for their state.
-Often, they would send people from their own countries to live in these "new" lands and killed and/or pushed the original people out of the area.
+Often, they would send people from their own states to live in these "new" lands.
+They killed and/or pushed the original people out of the area.
 Over time, many groups felt pressure to assimilate and join the majority culture.
 Some did.
-Other people, kept their independence, culture and language alive.
+Other people kept their independence, culture and language alive.

 There is no accepted definition for indigenous peoples.
 However, generally, it is a minority group who identifies as indigenous and who is ethnically different from the majority population in the state.
 They usually do not hold a lot of power.
 Also, they usually have a different language, culture and beliefs from the dominant group.
-In addition, indigenous groups sometimes have a strong connection to the land on which they live.
+Indigenous groups sometimes have a strong connection to the land they live on.
 They keep their traditions alive and pass on those traditions to their children.

-After hundreds of years of fighting for their rights, many countries are finally acknowledging the rights of indigenous people within their borders.
+After hundreds of years of fighting for their rights, many states are finally acknowledging the rights of indigenous people within their borders.